 Lawful basis for processing personal data and special category personal data under the data protection legislation

-Insurance involves the use and disclosure of your personal data by various insurance market participants such as intermediaries, insurers and reinsurers.
+Insurance involves the use and disclosure of personal data by various insurance market participants such as intermediaries, insurers, and reinsurers.
 MAG is an insurance market participant in the London Insurance Market.
-If you would like further information on how the London Insurance Market operates, the kind of data that will be collected and from where and who it may be needed by and for that purposes, please contact us.
+For more information on how the London Insurance Market operates, the kind of data that is collected and from where and who it may be needed by and for those purposes, please contact us.

 MAG processes personal data under the following lawful basis: